antonnazarov/apricot/apricot-application/readme.txt

 H2

 ----------------------------
-The "Apricot DB" Installation
+Apricot DB Installation
 ----------------------------
-The following 3 packages are provided: apricotdb-0.5-jre-win64-bin.zip -> the self contained package for Windows;
+The following 3 packages are available: apricotdb-0.5b-jre-win64-bin.zip -> the self contained package for Windows;
-apricotdb-0.5-nojre-bin.zip	-> the native multiplatform package;
+apricotdb-0.5b-nojre-bin.zip	 -> the native multiplatform package;
-apricotdb-0.5-src.zip		-> the source code of Apricot DB.
+apricotdb-0.5b-src.zip		 -> the source code of Apricot DB.

 ----------------------------
 * Option A (for Windows x64 only): installation from the self contained package for Windows.
-This package contains the Java Machine required to run "Apricot DB".
+This package includes the Windows version of Java Machine (Java(TM) SE Runtime Environment (build 1.8.0_202-b08)).
 ----------------------------
-1. Download and unzip the archive: apricotdb-0.5-jre-win64-bin.zip
+1. Download and unzip the archive: apricotdb-0.5b-jre-win64-bin.zip
 2. Run the script: apricotdb.bat

 ----------------------------